ContentsMayBeHot/RivalsofAetherSupervisedLearning/readme.md

 <h3>Preparing your replay files</h3>

 Move all of your _roa_ files to the game's replays folder.
-Next, run **python /plugins/SerpentRivalsofAetherGameAgentPlugin/files/helpers/manager/replaymanager.py** to automatically move your replay files into folders corresponding with their respective game versions.
+Next, run **python /plugins/SerpentRivalsofAetherGameAgentPlugin/files/helpers/manager/replaymanager.py --sort-replays** to automatically move your replay files into folders corresponding with their respective game versions.
 This will result in a directory tree that looks something like this:

 ```
 ├── replays